 BLE Stack also stores some parameters in NVDS.
 Therefore, it is required to allocate a flash storage area to NVDS.
-By default, the GR551x SDK uses the last several sectors of flash memory for NVDS.
+By default, the GR551x SDK uses the last sector of flash memory for NVDS.
+You can modify macros NVDS_START_ADDR and NVDS_NUM_SECTOR in custom_config.h to configure the start address and the size of NVDS.
 BLE Stack and applications share the same NVDS storage area.
 However, TAG ID namespace is divided into different categories.
 You can only use the TAG ID name category assigned to applications.

 - Applications have to use NV_TAG_APP(idx) to obtain the TAG ID of application data.
 The TAG ID is used as an NVDS API parameter. - Applications cannot use idx as the NVDS API parameter directly.
-The idx value ranges from 0x0001 to 0x3FFF.
+The idx value ranges from 0x0000 to 0x3FFF.